-A major instructional focus of interventions designed to promote self-determination, such as the Self-Determined Learning Model of Instruction (SDLMI), is to engage students in learning to set their goals, identify action plans, and evaluate their performance.
-However, little is known about how students define their goal attainment outcomes, or the degree to which students and teachers agree the attainment of goal set using the SDLMI in inclusive general education classes.
-This study examined the relation between student and teacher ratings of goal attainment during the first semester of a longitudinal, cluster randomized controlled trial of the SDLMI, as well as the impact of student disability status and teacher supports for implementing the SDLMI (i.e., online resources versus online resources + in-person coaching) on goal attainment.
-Findings suggested the feasibility of engaging students with and without disabilities in rating their goal attainment process during SDLMI instruction in secondary schools, with Kappa analysis indicating that, when credit is given for at least partial agreement between students and teachers, there is a fair amount of inter-rater agreement using conventional interpretation criteria.
+A major instructional focus of interventions designed to promote self-determination, such as the Self-Determined Learning Model of Instruction (SDLMI), is to engage students in learning to set their goals, identify action plans, and evaluate their performances.
+However, little is known about how students define their goal attainment outcomes, or the degree to which students and teachers agree on the attainment of goals set using the SDLMI in inclusive general education classes.
+This study examined the relation between student and teacher ratings of goal attainment during the first semester of a longitudinal, cluster randomized controlled trial of the SDLMI, as well as the impact of student disability status and teacher supports for implementing the SDLMI (i.e., online resources vs. online resources + in-person coaching) on goal attainment.
+Findings suggested the feasibility of engaging students with and without disabilities in rating their goal attainment process during SDLMI in secondary schools, with kappa analysis indicating that, when credit is given for at least partial agreement between students and teachers, there is a fair amount of interrater agreement using conventional interpretation criteria.
 Importantly, however, conclusions drawn about the impact of student (i.e., disability status) and teacher factors (i.e., teacher implementation supports) on goal attainment outcomes are impacted by whether student or teaching ratings of goal attainment are utilized as the outcome measure.
 Implications for future research and practice are described.

+Keywords

-Keywords: self-determination, goal attainment, the Self-Determined Learning Model of Instruction, Goal Attainment Scaling
+self-determination, goal attainment, the Self-Determined Learning Model of Instruction, Goal Attainment Scaling

 There is growing recognition in the education field that supporting adolescents to set and go after goals is essential to promoting self-determination (Shogren et al., 2015).
 Learning to self-regulate the process of setting goals and evaluating progress toward goal attainment facilitates key executive abilities linked to success in multiple domains, particularly for students with disabilities (Shogren, Burke, et al., 2019; Shogren et al., 2012).
 Although enhancing selfdetermination has been identified as a critical outcome for secondary students (National Technical Assistance Center on Transition, 2016), promoting self-direction of the goal setting process and self-evaluation of goal attainment outcomes requires specific instructional strategies and individualized outcome measures.
 Goal Attainment Scaling (GAS; Kiresuk & Sherman, 1968) has been used as an individualized outcome measure across many disciplines, including education, special education, disability, and rehabilitation, as it provides a systematic framework through which to evaluate the attainment of goals (Krasny-Pacini et al., 2013; Roach & Elliott, 2005; Ruble et al., 2012; Schlosser, 2004).
 The general framework for GAS has not changed substantially since its introduction by Kiresuk and Sherman (1968).
-The first step is to identify an individualized goal, followed by the development of an individualized five-point rating scale or scoring "rubric" operationalizing expected outcomes ranging from -2 (much less than expected) to +2 (much more than expected) with 0 being the expected level of attainment.
+The first step is to identify an individualized goal, followed by the development of an individualized 5-point rating scale or scoring "rubric" operationalizing expected outcomes ranging from -2 (much less than expected) to +2 (much more than expected) with 0 being the expected level of attainment.
 The final step is rating goal attainment based on the personalized rating scale.
-While the GAS process can seem relatively straightforward, there are complexities in the application of GAS, particularly when used as an outcome measure within secondary education research.
-Research teams have suggested criteria for increasing reliability and validity of GAS scores (Krasny-Pacini et al., 2016; Shankar et al., 2020); yet, consensus has not been established.